endlos99/xdt99/doc/MANUAL.md

 Editor/Assembler cartridge, but also raw binary code and MAME-style cartridges, which can be used independently of E/A.

-The cartridge option `-c` automatically generates a GPL header and then assembles everything into a MAME-style RPK cartridge archive.
+The _cartridge option_ `-c` generates a MAME-style RPK cartridge archive.

     $ xas99.py -R -c ascart.asm -n "HELLO CART"

-Note that `ascart.asm` does not make use of VDP utilities, so we don't have to include them on the command line.

-The name option `-n` sets the program name that shows up in the TI menu screen.
+If the assembled code lacks a GPL header, it will automatically be added.
+In this case, we can use the _name option_ `-n` to set the program name that shows up in the TI menu screen.
 Since our name contains a space, we need to quote the entire name.
 If no name is given, the filename without extension is used.

-In order to add the GPL header, the source program must not use memory range `>6000` to `>6030`.
-We can ensure this by using either an `AORG >6030` or higher directive or an `RORG` directive at the beginning of the program.
-In case of using `RORG`, `xas99` automatically relocates the code to address `>6030`.
+Note that `ascart.asm` does not make use of VDP utilities, so we don't have to include them on the command line.

 The start address of the cartridge should be provided by an `END` directive with a corresponding label (see `ascart.asm` as an example).
-If no label or no `END` directive is found, the first instruction of the generated code is used as entry point, so the first word must be executable.
+If no `END` directive with label is found, the first instruction of the generated code is used as entry point, so the first word must be executable.

-As a side note, we can manually relocate the relocatable segments of a program with the rebase option `-a` during assembly.
-Thus, if the source code does not contain any `AORG` or `XORG` directives, we can use `-a` to move the generatred code to any memory address.
+As a side note, we can manually relocate the relocatable segments of a program with the _rebase option_ `-a` during assembly.
+Thus, if the source code does not contain any `AORG` or `XORG` directives, we can use `-a` to move the generated code to any memory address.

 The resulting file with extension `.rpk` can be used as-is with the MAME
 emulator: